 Create a Jira issue from Postman

-Once you connect your Jira account to your Postman account, you can create a new Jira issue from an HTTP collection, collection run, or response in Postman.
+Once you connect your Jira account to your Postman account, you can create a new Jira issue from an HTTP collection, collection run, response, or monitor results in Postman.
 You can also link to an existing issue.

 With Jira and Postman, you can see the status of all open issues, track your project’s status, and assess your API’s performance, all from Postman.

-Create a Jira issue from a collection, collection run, or response
+Create a Jira issue from a collection, collection run, response, or monitor

-If there’s an issue with your HTTP collection, collection run, or one of your HTTP responses, you can create a new Jira issue from Postman.
+If there’s a problem with your HTTP collection, collection run, one of your HTTP responses, or one of your monitor runs, you can create a new Jira issue from Postman.

-To create a Jira issue from a collection, collection run, or response, do the following:
+To create a Jira issue from a collection, collection run, response, or monitor, do the following:

-1. Open an HTTP collection or request.
-Then, open the collection’s known issues, run the collection, or send the request:
+1. Open an HTTP collection, request, or monitor.
+Then, open the collection’s known issues, run the collection, send the request, or run the monitor or select a previous run:

 • To open the collection’s known issues, under Known issues, click the number of issues.